 a_column: any("true","false","unknown")

-/*here we look to the value of a_column, if it is "true", another_column must be "some string" otherwise, check if a another_column is "false),
+/*here we look to the value of a_column, if it is "true", another_column must be "some string" otherwise, check if a_column is "false),

 if so another_column must be "some other string", otherwise another_column is "some third string".
 Nesting if statments like this can quickly get